Biden blacklists China's YMTC, crackdowns on AI chip sector

 "YMTC poses an immediate threat to our national security, so the Biden Administration needed to act swiftly to prevent YMTC from gaining even an inch of a military or economic advantage,” he said in a statement.

-(Reporting by Alexandra Alper; Additional reporting by David Shepardson and Doina Chiacu; editing by Chris Sanders, Lincoln Feast, Doina Chiacu)
+(Reporting by Alexandra Alper; Additional reporting by David Shepardson and Doina Chiacu; editing by Chris Sanders, Lincoln Feast, Doina Chiacu and Jonathan Oatis)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))